 Ingredients for Orange Glaze

-- 1 cup powdered sugar or icing sugar
+- 1 cup powdered sugar or icing sugar, this doesn't normally need sifted for the glaze

 - 3 tablespoon fresh squeezed orange juice juice or half an orange, or substitute with store bought orange juice